 “The facts just don’t support their arguments,” said Rep. Jim Jordan, R-Ohio.

-A greater danger is a federal power grab that tramples the states’ constitutional rights to set the rules on elections.
+According to Jordan, the greater danger is a federal power grab that tramples the states’ constitutional rights to set the rules on elections.
 Restoring the preclearance requirement in the John Lewis Voting Rights Act would create an “ unconstitutional federal overreach,” Jordan said.

 He predicted that nearly every county and city would have to get approval from the Justice Department on how they hold their elections.